MissileWhistle/Briareos/README.md

 # Briareos
 Algorithmic Trading System

 Stored here are several scripts that constitute a complete Algorithmic Trading system, composed of several different modules capable of running in parallel.
+The system operates on the cryptocurrencies market, using the Binance exchange.

 This was my first coding project and I learned python while doing it, so don't expect great coding skills... at all.